 Labour Markets

-The Lenght of Working Life in Europe
+The Length of Working Life in Europe

 The map below illustrates the expected length of working life by country.
 The dataset from Eurostat covers European Union Member States, along with EFTA Member States Iceland, Norway, and Switzerland.
-The 2022 data shows that Northern European countries typically have the highest number of expected working years.
+The 2023 data shows that Northern European countries typically have the highest number of expected working years.

 About the data

 The data on this page is from Eurostat’s statistics on duration of working life.
-Data is published yearly, with the latest release in May 2023.
+Data is published yearly, with the latest release in April 2024.

 Changelog

-• Updated with Eurostat data for 2022 in May 2023.
+• April 2024: Updated with Eurostat data for 2023.

 Terms of use